DioxusLabs/dioxus/packages/core/README.md

 - Support server-side-rendering (SSR).
 VNodes should render to a string that can be served via a web server.
 - Be "live".
 Components should be able to be both server rendered and client rendered without needing frontend APIs.
 - Be modular.
 Components and hooks should be work anywhere without worrying about target platform.

-## Safety

-Dioxus uses unsafe.
-The design of Dioxus *requires* unsafe (self-referential trees).

-All of our test suite passes MIRI without errors.

-Dioxus deals with arenas, lifetimes, asynchronous tasks, custom allocators, pinning, and a lot more foundational low-level work that is very difficult to implement with 0 unsafe.

-If you don't want to use a crate that uses unsafe, then this crate is not for you.

-However, we are always interested in decreasing the scope of the core VirtualDom to make it easier to review.
-We'd be happy to welcome PRs that can eliminate unsafe code while still upholding the numerous invariants required to execute certain features.